Cray-HPE/docs-csm/003-CSM-USB-LIVECD.md

 <a name="shasta-cfg"></a>
 ### SHASTA-CFG

-Start by executing [the procedures in 067-SHASTA-CFG.md](./067-SHASTA-CFG.md) to prepare the `site-init` directory for your system.
+Now execute [the procedures in 067-SHASTA-CFG.md](./067-SHASTA-CFG.md) to prepare the `site-init` directory for your system.

 <a name="pre-populate-livecd-daemons-configuration-and-ncn-arti"></a>